zhizuio/BayesSUR-RE/README.md

 All tables, Figures 3-5, and Figures 7-10 can be reproduced through the provided code.
 The general steps are:

-1. Load simulation functions through files `sim.ssur.R` and `sim.ssur.re.R`.
+1. Load simulation function through file `simulation_function.R`.
 2. Run script `simulation_results.R` line by line to reproduce all simulation results in the article.
 3. Download real data by following the above Data section.
 4. Run script `GDSC_preprocess1.R` to get the real data ready for modelling (need to uncomment some lines to obtain datasets corresponding 'Feature sets II and III' in the article); run script `GDSC_preprocess2.R` to get the independent validation data.